5 Critical KPIs That Make or Break Supply Chain Strategies

 Having visibility into how many days a product spends in your factory, warehouse, and on the road helps understand inefficiencies and areas to improve upon.
 To hit the ever-shrinking delivery windows of retail partners like Walmart and Target, your business might be shifting resources to prioritize larger orders or big-box customers, which can have negative downstream effects on service for the rest of your customer base.
 Accurate data flows and the reliable processing of that data can improve on this KPI because they help ensure the timely flow of goods.

-There are a number of internal and external forces that can contribute to missed KPIs, but an increasingly common culprit is bad data.
+Some internal and external forces can contribute to missed KPIs, but an increasingly common culprit is bad data.

 How to Improve Supply Chain KPIs